 You have been told time and time again to take care of your teeth, to make sure to brush and floss and rinse and repeat, since you were little.
-Many people don’t take as good of care of their teeth as they should, which can lead to some health problems.
+Many people don’t take as good of care of their teeth as they should, which can lead to some health problems and some dental myths to explain bad oral hygiene habits.
 Your oral health is important to your overall health, but many people think otherwise.
 Here we will break down common dental myths so you know the truth about your teeth.

 Myth 1: You don’t really need to floss.

 Growing up, your dentist (and your mom) probably told you to floss everyday.
 Many people don’t floss regularly, though, and say “it just takes too much time” or that they’ve “been meaning to” when they come in for a checkup.
 Flossing isn’t as time-consuming as people make it out to be, and is a necessary step in your oral health routine.
 It removes food particles that could be decaying, causing you to have bad breath.
 It will help decrease plaque buildup and decreases your chances of getting gum disease.
 It’s important!
 Don’t skip this step.

 Myth 2: I don’t need to worry about getting gum disease because my gums look fine.

 It’s something that people don’t think they’ll ever get until they find out that they have it.
 Gum disease is a widely misunderstood ailment.
 People think that because their gums aren’t bleeding or their teeth aren’t sensitive, that they don’t have to worry.
 This simply isn’t the case.
 Gum disease can cause major damage to your gums and teeth before you even notice something wrong.
 This is why it is so important to brush regularly and floss – not only to take care of your teeth, but your gums as well!